The Rich and the Poor

 II.
 GOVERNMENT AND THE WEALTHY

-One other fruit left hanging on the apple tree in Eden was a species that has since made its way into every orchard of the world.
-It is called prejudice, and it isn’t very tasty; in fact, it is always rotten to the core.
+One other fruit left hanging on the tree in Eden was a species that has since made its way into every orchard of the world.
+That fruit called prejudice isn’t very tasty; in fact, it is always rotten to the core.
 Nonetheless, many are those who feast on it.
-Outside of the control and empowerment of the Holy Spirit, prejudging—acting partially, stereotyping, and categorizing others— is one of those default tendencies of the sin nature.
-Applied to this study, it is the underlying reason why people too often assume that those who are rich are crooked.
-As fallen human beings, we have a propensity to feel like we are superior to others, and so with others who are wealthier, believing they are crooked is a convenient way to immediately fulfill our superiority quotient.
+Outside of the control and empowerment of the Holy Spirit, prejudging—acting partially, stereotyping, and categorizing others—is one of those default tendencies of the sin nature.
+Applied to this study, prejudice is the underlying reason why people too often assume that those who are rich are crooked.
+As fallen human beings, we have a propensity to feel like we are superior to others, and so to believe others who are wealthier are crooked is a convenient way to immediately fulfill our superiority quotient.

 A. INCOME AND JUSTICE

-In terms of personal income tax (see part 7 for a more thorough examination of this point), prejudicial conclusions lead to the governmental justification of taxing the rich at higher percentages.
+In terms of personal income tax, prejudicial conclusions lead to the government justifying taxing the rich at higher percentages.
 Those who have greater wealth in America are treated differently than those without.
-Common statements such as, “It is time for wealthy people to start paying their fair share” illustrate this bias.
-But what is fair and just is for all citizens to have to pay the same rate no matter their lot in life—with no matter for income amounts.
+Common statements such as “It is time for wealthy people to start paying their fair share” illustrate this bias.
+But what is fair and just is for all citizens to pay the same rate—no matter their lot in life and no matter their income amounts.
 Lady Justice is supposed to sport a blindfold.

 A wealthy person should not have to pay a higher percentage because he makes more money any more than a poor person should have to pay a higher percentage because he makes less.